-In this article you can find description of errors, warning, debug and information messages which may be spotted in FIXEdge log files.
+In this article, you can find a description of errors, warnings, debug, and information messages which may be spotted in FIXEdge log files.

 Tag not defined for this message type

-Description: It means that FIXEdge received a FIX message that contains a tag [RefTagID], which is not described in FIX dictionaries for this type of messages.
-Also it may mean that tag [RefTagID] is outside the repeating group while in the dictionary this tag is inside the repeating group, or vice versa.
+Description: It means that FIXEdge received a FIX message that contains a tag [RefTagID], which is not described in FIX dictionaries for this type of message.
+Also, it may mean that tag [RefTagID] is outside the repeating group while in the dictionary this tag is inside the repeating group or vice versa.
 The exact message can be identified by its sequence number [RefSeqNum].

 Message cannot be sent

-Depending on TA type, Client may be also referred as "Session".
+Depending on TA type, the Client may be also referred to as "Session".
 For example, Clients of SMTP TA are listed under TransportLayer.SmtpTA.SMTPSessions parameter.

 The reason for this is that specific TA, to which the Client belongs, is not added to the list of enabled adapters TransportLayer.TransportAdapters in FIXEdge.properties.
 Once added, you will see in log (after FIXEdge restart) record like